These homemade gluten-free graham crackers are easy to make and far superior to store bought. And the crumb crust is as easy as, well...pie!!

 - Preheat the oven to 350° F.

 - In the bowl of a food processor, process broken up graham crackers into coarse crumbs.
-Add sugar and 3 tbsp butter and pulse until the texture of wet sand (if it doesn't stick together when pressed between your fingers, add 1 more tablespoon of melted butter and process again).
+Add sugar and 3 tablespoon butter and pulse until the texture of wet sand (if it doesn't stick together when pressed between your fingers, add 1 more tablespoon of melted butter and process again).
 Press mixture onto the bottom and up the sides of a pie plate.
 Use something with a flat bottom, such as a measuring cup or a glass, to press the crumbs together.

 - Bake for 10 minutes.
 Allow to cool before filling as per your favorite recipe instructions.

 This recipe was originally posted on July 9, 2020 and has been updated with new pics, updated copy, and a how-to video.